beeware/cpython-apple-source-deps/README.rst

     * Apple TV (4th gen or later)
 * watchOS 4.0 or later, on:
     * Apple Watch (4th gen or later)
+* visionOS 2.0 or later, on:
+    * Apple Vision Pro

 Quickstart
 ----------